Introduction

 An effective way to streamline this process is to work with an expert CRO partner — one able to support you as you design and conduct high-quality clinical trials and generate valid, sufficient data to comply with regulation and good practice guidelines.
 By working with an experienced CRO, VMP developers can accelerate their product’s path to market and ensure clinical research success: essential to improve animal health and develop better veterinary therapies.

 Do you want to know more about how Argenta can accelerate your veterinary clinical studies and support you in your QA?
-On November 14 we will be delivering a webinar on 'Ensuring excellence: Implementing quality in veterinary clinical trials'.
-In this webinar we will talk about the importance of quality assurance and control measures in veterinary clinical trials.
-This session will offer valuable insights into maintaining quality at every stage of a trial.
-It is designed for professionals involved in veterinary clinical trials, including clinical researchers, quality assurance officers, study directors, and anyone interested in advancing their knowledge of quality implementation in the veterinary field.
+Watch our on-demand webinar 'Ensuring excellence: Implementing quality in veterinary clinical trials'.
+In this webinar we address the importance of quality assurance and control measures in veterinary clinical trials.
+It offers valuable insights into maintaining quality at every stage of a trial and is designed for professionals involved in veterinary clinical trials, including clinical researchers, quality assurance officers, study directors, and anyone interested in advancing their knowledge of quality implementation in the veterinary field.